Teaching in Portsmouth

 Why teach in Portsmouth?

 Portsmouth is a progressive place to work that attracts teachers from a variety of backgrounds.
-Through the Portsmouth Education Partnership, school and colleges staff can progress through the classroom into senior leadership roles.
+Through the Portsmouth Education Partnership, school and college staff can progress through the classroom into senior leadership roles.
 Explore the education landscape in the city and discover what makes Portsmouth such a great place to teach.

 A warm welcome from Mike Stoneman, deputy director for education at Portsmouth City Council…